 The Deprescribing Guidelines for the Elderly project, funded by the Government of Ontario and co-led by Dr. Barbara Farrell and Dr. James Conklin, has developed three evidence-based guidelines to support clinicians in safely reducing or stopping medication in three specific drug classes — proton pump inhibitors, benzodiazepine receptor agonists, and antipsychotics.

-The first of the three guidelines, for deprescribing proton pump inhibitors, has been developed collaboratively by a team of pharmacists, family physicians and medical researchers in association with members of the Cochrane Collaboration using established methods to synthesize evidence and formulate recommendations.
+The first of the three guidelines, for deprescribing proton pump inhibitors, was developed collaboratively by a team of pharmacists, family physicians and medical researchers in association with members of the Cochrane Collaboration using established methods to synthesize evidence and formulate recommendations.

 What are proton pump inhibitors?